 Language requirements for outside Europe

-All partner universities outside Europe require a language test or certificate, so you need to upload the result of your language test by your online application.
-For universities with English taught education only a valid TOEFL or IELTS test is accepted (does not need to be the original paper, an online result from TOEFL or IELTS is sufficient if validated by the International Office).
+All partner universities outside Europe require an official language test, you need to upload the result of your language test with your online application.
+For universities with English taught education only a valid TOEFL or IELTS test is accepted (the online result from TOEFL or IELTS is sufficient if validated by the International Office).
 For more information on the test requirement for universities in Argentina, Aruba and Mexico please contact the International Office.

-The partner universities require different result for the specific language test.
+The partner universities require different result for the language tests.
 Always check IESE what result the university of your choice requires.

-If you have to make a TOEFL or IELTS test - please check their websites and make an appointment in time.
+If you have to make a TOEFL or IELTS test check their websites and make an appointment in time.
 We need the result of this test before the deadline of application.
 With exception of the DELE, it is not possible to hand in test results after the deadline.

-Language requirements at the moment of application for Germany, Italy, Spain, Portugal, France, Argentina or Mexico
+Language requirements at the moment of application and before departure for Germany, Austria, Switzerland, France, Italy, Spain and Portugal

 - completed language proficiency course for the language in question (minimum level B2)

-- show that you are finishing a course for B2 level
+- show that you are almost finishing a course for B2 level before application;

 Language courses and tests